epsylon/ecoin/README.md

 It is recomended that you use the official builds, only from the official Github repository to minimize the chance of malware, and ensure you are using the correct dependencies.

-All binaries built using gitian builder on custom Ubuntu 12 VM's for consistency of versions.

 If you wish to build manually:

 Build Dependencies - Please to not use other versions